My Blog List

 At the end of the meal, Rita orders two desserts, for herself and for her mother.
 I think she does this to liven up the conversation or maybe make our server less frowny, because hungry she is not.
 I focus on my glass of port and wait for the performance to begin.
 And suddenly I notice a man staring at me from across the room.

 The first thought that comes to my mind is that I must be imagining things.
-I am far beyond the flirting age, plus it’s quite obvious that I am sitting next to grandma.
+I am far beyond the flirting age, plus it’s quite obvious that I am sitting next to Grandma.
 Then I’m thinking, maybe it’s wishful thinking, because the man is attractive and definitely younger than I am.
 Then I decide that it’s probably the port, although I can tell that it doesn’t have enough alcohol to give me such a strange buzz.
 I look again in his direction, and yes, his eyes are still planted on me.
 Now I think, maybe that’s why I came to Portugal.
-To let my non-existent hormones re-enter my blood stream and reawaken my dormant fantasies.
+To let my non-existent hormones re-enter my bloodstream and reawaken my dormant fantasies.
 An embarrassing thought for a dedicated feminist like me.
 I decide to ignore him.

 Thankfully, the two elderly men who sit at the corner near our table begin to play on their stringed instruments.
 A man who stands by the upright microphone and looks like the mayor of a small, rural town begins to sing.
 And time stops.
 I let the music swirl around me for a few minutes before I realize that the true reason I came to Portugal was not to visit historical churches, monuments, and monasteries or see where Jews were killed centuries ago.
 I did not make the trip to taste the local cuisine or decide if this land is a good place to retire.
 I didn’t even come here to discover whether I can still feel something when a stranger eyes me, or if I can understand continental Portuguese.
 I came to Portugal to lose myself in Fado.
 The music penetrates my skin, my blood cells, and some internal organs I never knew existed, and stirs up the painfully sweet sensation of what Portuguese speakers call saudades.
 It’s mesmerizing.

 Those who said that the heart has four chambers overlooked the attic where Fado dwells.
-It is unexpectedly powerful and soul stirring no matter who sings it.
-The first singer who moves me nearly to tears is replaced by another man who looks like an accountant, by which I mean no glamor or charisma; but his voice and emotions make the air vibrate and the heart ache with something that I can recognize but not ready to admit or dwell on.
+It is unexpectedly powerful and soul-stirring no matter who sings it.
+The first singer who moves me nearly to tears is replaced by another man who looks like an accountant, by which I mean no glamor or charisma; but his voice and emotions make the air vibrate and the heart aches with something that I can recognize but not ready to admit or dwell on.
 So I just sit, among strangers, and listen.
 I can understand a word or two here and there.
 They sing about Fado, Lisbon, love, loss, and beauty but most of the lyrics go over my head.

 After a short break, more singers take to the microphone.
 The last one is a tiny woman with short, bleached blond hair and thick, black eyebrows.
 She is dressed in a dramatic black dress and feathers, reminding me of the famous Fado singer Mariza.
-I don’t retain her name or the names of the other singers, but I can tell that this beautiful woman who sings in an unmarked venue that holds barely thirty people, has the energy, magnetism and voice that can captivate an arena.
+I don’t retain her name or the names of the other singers, but I can tell that this beautiful woman who sings in an unmarked venue that holds barely thirty people, has the energy, magnetism, and voice that can captivate an arena.
 She is magnificent and I don’t want her to stop.
 But after several songs, her performance comes to an end and the spell begins to dissipate.
 Soon we will have to vacate our seats for those who will come to enjoy the next performance.
 I want to hold on to the feelings that washed over me.
 I am not ready to leave.

 A petite woman who helps herself to the empty seat at our table provides me with the excuse to stay a little longer.
 I silence my inhibitions and ask her if she is a friend of one of the singers because earlier I saw her standing by the bar talking to one of them.
 She laughs.
 Although she knows the singer, she is not connected to him romantically or otherwise.
 She lives in the neighborhood, she says, and often comes to the restaurant to listen to the music.
 I’m impressed.
 She seems well into her seventies, maybe even eighties, yet she goes out on her own to listen to Fado, have a glass of wine, and hang out with strangers.
 Absolutely admirable.
-I ask her if she is also a musician or any other type of artist, because despite the cane she left leaning on the back of the chair, she looks like a true bohemian.
+I ask her if she is also a musician or any other type of artist because despite the cane she left leaning on the back of the chair, she looks like a true bohemian.
 Again, she laughs and says no, she is not an artist.
 She likes to dress up when she goes out at night.

 My pleasant conversation comes to an abrupt end in the same manner that most of my conversations here have ended recently.
 Rita grabs center stage.
 She can only be sidelined for so long, and since my conversation with the bohemian-looking woman is in Portuguese, Rita is excluded and there is only one way to intervene.
 She does it by declaring that she wants to buy a CD.
 I have absolutely no idea why she wants to do it.
 I don’t believe she owns a CD player.
 From what I have seen, she uses streaming services to listen to music, mostly in her car.
 Besides, CDs are so passé and Rita is a connoisseur of new gadgets, so her announcement seems somewhat contrived.
 However, I do have to admit that she likes interactions that involve buying things.
-She buys stuff not only because she wants to own it—after all she always plans to sell whatever she buys once she gets tired of it—but for the attention that the act of buying provides and the opportunity to connect with someone who might otherwise not have noticed her.
+She buys stuff not only because she wants to own it—after all, she always plans to sell whatever she buys once she gets tired of it—but for the attention that the act of buying provides and the opportunity to connect with someone who might otherwise not have noticed her.

 She quickly gets what she wants.
 One of the elderly singers brings her a couple of CDs to choose from.
 She tells him in broken English how much she enjoyed the show and then points to one of the CDs.
 He hands it to her, extremely pleased to have made a successful sale.
 He doesn’t know, though, that she will never listen to it.
 But that’s a minor detail.
 She was noticed, he made some money, and everyone is happy.
 Now we can leave.

 On my way out, I see the man who was looking at me from across the room earlier standing up and putting on his jacket.
 He is talking to the people who shared his table.
-They prepare to leave, maybe to another bar, maybe to another show, I can’t tell.
+They prepare to leave, maybe to another bar, perhaps to another show, I can’t tell.
 It is not clear if they are locals or foreigners.
 Their clothes don’t give away their nationality and I can’t hear what language they speak.
 A small part of me contracts with envy.
 I wish I could join them.
 They seem so much more fun and interesting than my little group.
 But I know that this will never happen.
-I surrendered to my special circumstances when I flew to Portugal and there is no escape.
+I surrendered to my special circumstances when I flew to Portugal and I cannot escape.

 No comments: